gbv/jskos-server/index.md

  - `inScheme` concept scheme of the concept
  - `MAPPING` URI of the mapping that resulted in this enrichment

+### POST /mappings/apply
+Apply mappings to a JSKOS set, given as request body.
+Query parameters and response are same as GET /mappings/apply.

 ### GET /voc
 Lists supported terminologies (concept schemes).